sveltejs/svelte/site/content/blog/2021-10-01-whats-new-in-svelte-october-2021.md

 ## New around Svelte

-- New additions to Svelte's export map now expose no-op versions of lifecycle functions for SSR.
-This prevents the need for bundlers to bundle external dependencies that imports `svelte` in order to resolve them to `svelte/ssr` (Svelte **3.43.0**)
+- New additions to Svelte's export map now expose no-op versions of lifecycle functions for SSR (Svelte **3.43.0**)
 - Custom components with a `src` attribute no longer break `svelte-native` builds (Svelte **3.42.4**)
-- Svelte plugin users without [the TypeScript plugin](https://github.com/sveltejs/language-tools/issues/580#issuecomment-832502069) enabled will now be prompted to enable it (Svelte extensions **105.4.0**)
+- Svelte plugin users without [the TypeScript plugin](https://www.npmjs.com/package/typescript-svelte-plugin) enabled will now be prompted to enable it.
+It enhances TypeScript and JavaScript files with additional intellisense to interact with Svelte files.
+[Please leave feedback](https://github.com/sveltejs/language-tools/issues/580) if you are using it (Svelte extensions **105.4.0**)
 - Event modifiers have been added to intellisense as autocomplete and hover info (Svelte extensions **105.4.0**)
+- TypeScript users no longer have to strictly separate type imports and value imports when using Svelte version 3.39 or higher and `svelte-preprocess` version 4.9.5 or higher.
+This means you can now write `import { MyInterface, myValue } from './somewhere` instead of `import type { MyInterface } from './somewhere'; import { myValue } from './somewhere`.
+Huge thanks to community member [@SomaticIT](https://github.com/SomaticIT) who mainly implemented this!

 For a full list of features and bug fixes, check out the [Svelte changelog](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md).

 ## SvelteKit Updates

-Svelte maintainers are [looking for help getting SvelteKit to 1.0](https://github.com/sveltejs/kit/issues/2100).
+Nearly 100 PRs committed again this past month, but there's still lots to do and Svelte maintainers are [looking for help getting SvelteKit to 1.0](https://github.com/sveltejs/kit/issues/2100).
 Antony said it well in a [recent comment](https://github.com/sveltejs/kit/issues/2100#issuecomment-895446285) on the issue:

 > If you think you are too n00b to contribute (you're not), then add tests, or write tests for the feature you want to add, before you add it!
 Start small, and learn the codebase that way.